What is Kratom? What is it Used For?

 Kratom & the Opioid System

-The main reason that kratom can cause addiction is its influence on the opioid system.
+The main reason that kratom can cause addiction is its influence on opioid receptors.
 The opioid system is the body’s main line of defense against pain.
-We produce opioids naturally that are called endorphins.
-These work as the body’s natural painkilling substances.
+We produce opioids naturally that are called endorphins, which work as the body’s natural painkilling substances.

 Supplements like kratom also work on this system to provide similar pain relief.
 However, the body begins to respond when the opioid system is constantly bombarded with compounds that activate its receptors.

-One of the main ways that it does this is through a process known as downregulation.
-Downregulation is your body’s attempt to always remain in a state of balance.
+One of the main ways that it does this is through a process known as downregulation — your body’s attempt to remain in a state of balance.
 When it detects that a certain system is overstimulated, it tries to counteract the perceived imbalance.

 It does this by basically dialing down the receptors in the system, in this case, the opioid system.
-When this happens, you’ll start to notice that you’re becoming less sensitive to kratom.
+When this happens, you’ll become less sensitive to kratom.
 This is called building tolerance.

 If you continue using it despite becoming desensitized to kratom, your body will become physically dependent.
 It will become so reliant on kratom for stimulating the opioid system that it won’t put much effort into producing opioids on its own, in addition to downregulating the system.